Kernix13/javascript-cheat-sheet/README.md

 Functions:
 - The function passed to High Order Array Methods will run as many times as the # of items in the array it is called on
-- FUNCTION EXPRESSIONS: it’s when a function is the value of a variable, usually they are anonymous
+- FUNCTION EXPRESSIONS: it’s when a function is the value of a variable, usually they are anonymous: `let one = function() {...}`
-- inline functions - When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword `return` as well as the brackets surrounding the code
+- inline functions - When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword `return` as well as the brackets surrounding the code: `const magic = () => new Date();`
+- WHENEVER YOU HAVE AN ANONYMOUS FUNCTION, YOU CAN CONVERT IT INTO AN ARROW FUNCTION
+- arrow function with arguments: `let myConcat = (arr1, arr2) => arr1.concat(arr2);`
+- arrow functions work great with higher order functions b\c they take functions as arguments (Arrow) -
+- **Default parameters**: allow named parameters to be initialized with default values if no value or undefined is passed: `function fnName(parm1 = val1) {...}` or `function fnName(parm1, parm2 = val, ...) {...}`
 - **Rest parameter**: you can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function: `(...args)`
 - The rest parameter eliminates the need to check the args array and allows us to apply `map()`, `filter()` and `reduce()` on the parameters array
 - Only the last parameter in a function definition can be a rest parameter
-- **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected
+- **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected - confusing - it looks like a copy but isn't???
+- Destructuring assignment - a special syntax for taking values from an object to a variable - it's a quicker way of assigning values from an object into variables - it's seems like the assignment is reversed with the var name to the right of `=` and the destructuring of the object to the left -

 Other:
 - template literals / template strings: